-Your adventure began here, flight from Kathmandu to Lukla only takes about 40 minutes, and you'll enjoy Nepal's iconic mountain views throughout.
+Your adventure began here, flight from Kathmandu to Lukla only takes about 30 minutes, and you'll enjoy Nepal's iconic mountain views throughout.
 This flight is one of the closest mountain flights you can do in Nepal.
 Touch down on the narrow mountaintop runway, and your Trekking to dream EBC begins.

 After your whirlwind arrival, head out on a half-day trek.
 You'll follow a riverside trail downhill through the Dudh Koshi Valley, passing farms, stone villages, and snow-topped mountains toward your first overnight in Phakding.

 From Phakding, the route crisscrosses the pine-flanked Dudh Koshi (Milky River) river on a steel cable suspension bridge.
 Keep an eye out for yaks and other local wildlife that amble along the same route. walking through the valley at the foot of Thamserku Peak, the trail leads to the village of Monjo.

 After yesterday's significant gain in altitude, you'll take today off to relax and acclimatize.

 From Namche, the trail follows the valley, high above the Dudh Koshi River.
 After the acclimatization day up in Namche, you'll be ready to hit the road to Gokyo Valley again.
-As you leave Namche, you'll catch an outstanding glimpse of the Himalaya, marking the world's highest elevations.
+As you leave Namche, you'll catch an outstanding glimpse of the Himalayas, marking the world's highest elevations.

 After climbing a ridge, the trail moves through Lhabarma and to Luza where you pass summer settlements of the locals.
-Views of Kantega, Cho Oyu and Thamserku stay with us as we walk along the trail.
+Views of Kantega, Cho Oyu, and Thamserku stay with us as we walk along the trail.
 Passing small villages on the way, the scenic high hillside trek leads continues with views of the deep Dudh Koshi valley.
 The four hours walk ends at Machhermo, our stop for the day.
 A beautiful stream that originates from Kyajo Ri and Phari Lapche runs through this village where you can hear stories on the first sighting of Yeti.

-We start early today to Gokyo Ri (5360m) which lies above the village.
+We start early today to Gokyo Ri (5,357m / 17,576ft) which lies above the village.
 The steep climb of about four hours to the top is quite strenuous and takes about 3 to 4 hours, yet rewards with one of the best Mountain View spot in the Everest region.
 The scenery of Gokyo village, Nogzumpa Glacier, We can observe 4 of the 14 tallest mountain peaks of the world: Mt.
 Everest(8,848.86m / 29,031) Mt.
 Lhotse(8,516m / 27,940 ft), Mt.
 Makalu(8,463m / 27,766 ft), and Cho Oyu(8,188m / 26,864 ft) with a face to face distance.
 Is Magnificent!
 We then head back towards the valley to our lodge for breakfast.
 After that, we'll be sightseeing around the valley a bit and spend the rest of the day immersing ourselves in the beauty of the Himalayas.
 And enjoy the highest bakery of the planet with the coffee shot.